Travinkel/belsign-photo-doc/docs/mobile/testing_guide.md

    - Verify that the upload succeeds

 2. **Invalid Input**
-   - Enter an invalid order number
+   - Enter an invalid orderAggregate number
    - Verify that an appropriate error message is displayed
    - Enter an invalid angle value
    - Verify that an appropriate error message is displayed